pagkly/Zed/Investopedia4/Non-Operating Income Definition.md

 The main operations of retail stores are the purchasing and selling of merchandise, which requires a lot of cash on hand and [[liquid assets]](https://www.investopedia.com/terms/l/liquidasset.asp)**.** Sometimes, a retailer chooses to invest its idle cash on hand in order to put its money to work.

-If a retail store invests $10,000 in the stock market, and in a one-month period earns 5% in [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp), the $500 ($10,000 \* 0.05) would be considered non-operating income.
-When a person sets out to analyze this retail company, the $500 would be discounted as earnings, because it can't be relied on as continuous income over the long term.
+If a retail store invests $10,000 in the [[Stock|stock]] market, and in a one-month period earns 5% in [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp), the $500 ($10,000 \* 0.05) would be considered non-operating income.
+When a person sets out to analyze this retail company, the $500 would be discounted as earnings, because it can't be relied on as continuous income over the [[Long Term|long term]].

-Alternatively, if a technology company sells or [[spins off]](https://www.investopedia.com/terms/s/spinoff.asp) one of its divisions for $400 million in cash and stock, the proceeds from the sale are considered non-operating income.
-If the technology company earns $1 billion in income in a year, it's easy to see that the additional $400 million will increase company earnings by 40%.
+Alternatively, if a technology company sells or [[spins off]](https://www.investopedia.com/terms/s/spinoff.asp) one of its divisions for $400 million in cash and [[Stock|stock]], the proceeds from the sale are considered non-operating income.
+If the technology company earns $1 billion in income in a year, it's easy to see that the additional $400 million [[Will|will]] increase company earnings by 40%.

 To an investor, a sharp bump in earnings like this makes the company look like a very attractive investment.
 However, since the sale cannot be replicated or duplicated, it can't be considered operating income and should be removed from performance analysis.